 Similar to the Relative Strength Index (RSI) and Moving Average Convergence/Divergence (MACD), stochastics is a momentum measure that ranges from 0 to 100.
 The reason why momentum indicators like stochastics are considered more useful in sideways markets, compared with uptrends or downtrends, is due to the nature of the way they oscillate between relatively overbought and oversold prices.
 If you add this indicator to your charts, stochastics can typically be found beneath the price chart (see Stochastics applied to the S&P 500 below).

-Stochastics is actually made up of 2 lines, which tend to move in tandem. %K (blue line in the chart above) represents the level of the stock or index's closing price relative to the high and low range over a period of time, and %D (red line in the chart above) attempts to smooth out the %K line by taking a 3-day moving average of the %K line.
+Stochastics is actually made up of 2 lines, which tend to move in tandem. %K (light blue line in the chart above) represents the level of the stock or index's closing price relative to the high and low range over a specified period of time, and %D (gray line in the chart above) attempts to smooth out the %K line by taking a 3-day moving average of the %K line.
 Consequently, %D is generally considered the more important of the 2 lines.

 The theory behind stochastics is that these lines generate buy or sell signals when closing prices are near recent extreme highs or lows (i.e., sell signals after an uptrend and buy signals after a downtrend).
-Note that the time frame under analysis using stochastics, or other indicators/fundamentals, is at your discretion.
+Note that the time frame you pick when using stochastics, or other indicators/fundamentals, is at your discretion.

 Generally, the area above 80 indicates an overbought region, while the area below 20 is considered an oversold region.
 When stochastics is above 80 and moves below that number, it indicates a sell signal.
 When stochastics is below 20 and moves above that number, it indicates a buy signal.
 80 and 20 are the most common signal levels used, but can be adjusted per individual preferences.